rauschma/markcheck/README.md

 The ⎡half-brackets⎤ are used for hiding test code from readers:

 * The program that processes the Markdown (e.g., converts it to HTML) must remove the half-brackets and what’s inside them.
-* Marktest only removes individual half-brackets.
+* Markcheck only removes individual half-brackets.